-20. ALLEGATIONS AGAINST PUPILS - Child -on-child abuse
+20. ALLEGATIONS AGAINST PUPILS - Child-on-child abuse

 - All staff should recognise that children are capable of abusing other children (including online).
 All staff should be clear about their school's or college's policy and procedures with regard to child-on-child abuse. - 2.
-Mayfield Grammar School ensures that our child protection policy includes: - · procedures to minimise the risk of child-on-child abuse - the systems in place (and they should be well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously - how allegations of child-on-child abuse will be recorded, investigated, and dealt with - clear processes as to how victims, perpetrators and any other children affected by childon-child abuse will be supported - a recognition that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported - a statement which makes clear there should be a zero-tolerance approach to abuse, and it should never be passed off as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children - recognition that it is more likely that girls will be victims and boys' perpetrators, but that all child-on-child abuse is unacceptable and will be taken seriously, and - the different forms child-on-child abuse can take, such as: - \circ bullying (including cyberbullying, prejudice-based and discriminatory bullying)
+Mayfield Grammar School ensures that our child protection policy includes: - · procedures to minimise the risk of child-on-child abuse - the systems in place (and they should be well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously - how allegations of child-on-child abuse will be recorded, investigated, and dealt with - clear processes as to how victims, perpetrators and any other children affected by child-onchild abuse will be supported - a recognition that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported - a statement which makes clear there should be a zero-tolerance approach to abuse, and it should never be passed off as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children - recognition that it is more likely that girls will be victims and boys' perpetrators, but that all child-on-child abuse is unacceptable and will be taken seriously, and - the different forms child-on-child abuse can take, such as: - o bullying (including cyberbullying, prejudice-based and discriminatory bullying) - o abuse in intimate personal relationships between children (also known as teenage relationship abuse)